 After the close of registration week, a student may add or drop courses by submitting the online add/ drop form within the dates listed in the academic calendar.
 For information concerning refund and withdrawal dates, please see the refund schedule (Appendices).
 During the grace period (the period between registration and official billing), a student must obtain the Registrar's approval for registration changes, but the add/drop fee will not apply.
 Once a student is officially billed, typically one month prior to the beginning of the semester, an add/drop fee will be charged to the student's account per submission of the online form, including any Directed Research Petitions submitted after the date of official billing.
 After the beginning of the semester, a student is not normally permitted to add a course.
 In extraordinary circumstances a student may request permission in writing to add a course after its class sessions have begun and, upon the written approval of the instructor, the student's faculty advisor, and the Registrar, may enroll in the course.
 In such cases students will be permitted to enroll in a semester-long course only before the fifth day on which the class meets, in a month-long course only before the third day, and in a week-long course only before the second day.
 Students may drop courses without permission before the date indicated in the Academic Catalogue ("Final day to drop without authorization").
 After that date, students may drop courses with the written approval of the instructor, the student's faculty advisor, and the Registrar, until the date indicated in the academic calendar ("Final day to drop without academic penalty").
-After that date, students withdrawing from a course will receive a failing grade unless granted an exception for extraordinary circumstances, in response to a written petition submitted to the faculty's Committee on Petitions.
+For courses dropped between the authorization date and the academic penalty date, a W (withdrawal) will be recorded on the student's transcript.

-The effective date for dropping a course is the date on which the Registrar approves the add/drop request.
-Courses dropped prior to the final day to drop without academic penalty (in the seventh week of the semester) will not be recorded on the student's permanent record.
-Withdrawal under any other circumstance will result in a failing course grade which will appear on the transcript.
-When a student notifies the Registrar of his or her withdrawal from a course (or from the institution) after the stated deadline for dropping a course without academic penalty, a grade of WF (withdraw/failing) is entered in the student's transcript.
-The WF, like an F, is weighted at zero grade points in the calculation of the student's cumulative grade point average; but it attests that the student notified the Registrar appropriately of the intention to withdraw.
-Note that withdrawing from a course may adversely affect a student's eligibility for financial aid and on-campus housing.
+When a student notifies the Registrar of his or her withdrawal from a course (or from the institution) after the stated deadline for dropping a course without academic penalty, a grade of WF (withdraw/failing) is entered in the student's transcript; when a student fails to notify the Registrar, a grade of F is entered.
+The grades of WF and of F have the same effect on the student's cumulative grade point average, but the WF attests that the student notified the Registrar appropriately of the intention to withdraw.
+Note that the effective date for dropping a course is the date on which the Registrar approves the add/drop request.
+Please also bear in mind that withdrawing from a course may adversely affect a student's eligibility for financial aid and on-campus housing.